powsybl/powsybl-diagram-viewer/README.md

 Typescript library to integrate a powsybl svg diagram in a javascript project.
 The library is built with the Parcel bundler.
 Node from v16.15.0 is required to build with Parcel.

-Use:
-'npm install'
+Installation using npm:
-'npm run build'
+'npm install @powsybl/diagram-viewer'

 #### For developers